 Milind: How was your 2016 Manali — Khardung La Cycling Expedition?

 Dr. Ajay: Well to be honest it was a pleasure ride.
 It was not easy, but it wasn’t difficult as such.
 I have known people doing far more difficult rides!
 Ours was a supported ride.
+This was organized by Ulhas Joshi, Gayatri Joshi and Nachiket Joshi from Pune.
+They have been invaluable support to everyone.
 There was a support crew of about 10 people with us.
 They were doing all sorts of things — preparations mainly.
 So when we reached our daily destination, there would be tents ready for us.
 There would be lunch and dinner ready for us.
 They even used to drive ahead to a decided spot on the route to give us breakfast and tea and all that.
 We were not carrying our clothes or toothbrush and all that.
 It was luxurious.

 But yes, you had to push the pedals lakhs of times everyday, and that wasn’t easy at all!